 After waiting for 30 minutes, with no way to get into my cabin and no foreseeable resolution, I took it as fate that I was supposed to continue to Nuorgam.
 I would cycle under the midnight sun!

 In the meantime, Tiina took my bike to a friend of hers who had a snowmobile and boat motor repair shop to get the bike fixed.
 The plan was to do some sightseeing in Utsjoki, and then I would cycle the remaining 40 km to Nuorgam later that night.

-It didn’t matter when I left, since it was 24 hours of sunlight!
+It didn’t matter when I left.
+Especially since it was 24 hours of sunlight!
 One of the joys of cycling in Finland – you never have to worry about it getting dark in summer, especially when you’re in Lapland!

 After some sightseeing and a homemade dinner at Tiina’s house, I hosted a Twitter chat.
 It involves a flurry of typing and had me howling out in pain minutes into the chat.

 My hands resembled those of someone ladened with crippled arthritic hands.
 I couldn’t straighten my fingers and I had no feeling in half of my hands and two of my fingers on each hand.

 I had no idea how I was going to be able to grip my handlebars for 40 km.
 This was definitely one of the downsides of doing the Eurovelo 13.

 As luck would have it, Tiina was going to work later that night in Norway, and Nuorgam was on her way.

 Once again, I set aside my pride and took a ride from here.
 My 1500 km EuroVelo 13 cycle across Finland, had become a 1350 km one.

 The Utsjoki Old Church Village just outside of Utsjoki date back to the 18th century.
 They’re some of the oldest buildings in Finland.
 It’s a plus on the EuroVelo 13.